TABLE OF CONTENTS

 What Is a Payment Gateway?

-A payment gateway is a piece of technology that allows merchants to accept card-not-present (CNP) transactions.
-You can think of a payment gateway as the liaison between a customer’s bank and the merchant’s bank that safely transfers data.
-For example, when a customer makes a payment on a website, the payment gateway encrypts the customer’s card information and then sends it to the acquiring bank for verification.
-If the funds authorize, payment then transfers to the merchant’s account.
-This process ensures that all sensitive information is safe against fraud.
+Let’s use a relevant example to illustrate the point.
+When a customer initiates a payment on a website, the payment gateway encrypts the customer’s card information before sending it to the acquiring bank for verification.
+Once the bank authorizes the funds, the payment is routed to the merchant’s account.
+This process ensures that all sensitive information is safeguarded against fraud.

 What Is a Payment Aggregator?